 Replacing the hybrid battery must only be performed by a workshop - an authorised Volvo workshop is recommended.

-- The control unit should not be flooded or immersed in water.
+- The charging cable and its associated parts should not be swamped or immersed in water.

 - Avoid exposing the control unit and its plug to direct sunlight.
 In such cases, the overheating protection in the plug is at risk of reducing or interrupting the charging of the hybrid battery.